libra2org/libra2-core/state-sync/README.md

 data or how to manage data requests.
 For example, the client can request all transactions since version `5` and the data streaming service will provide this.
-3. **Aptos Data Client**: The data client is responsible for handling data requests from the data streaming service.
+3. **Libra2 Data Client**: The data client is responsible for handling data requests from the data streaming service.
 For the data streaming service to stream all transactions, it must make multiple requests (each request for a batch of transactions) and send those requests to peers (e.g., transactions